-We're using technology to prepare students for success in the 21st century.
+Using technology to prepare students of all ages for success in the 21st century has long been a focus of the Verizon Foundation.
 Our comprehensive strategy leverages mobile technology, award-winning free digital content, and teacher training for schools and organizations; all focused on increasing student interest and achievement in STEM (Science, Technology, Engineering and Math).

 Below are just some examples of what we're doing to promote lifelong learning in Maryland.